absmach/magistrala-docs/docs/getting-started.md

 ```

 This command actually creates a temporary testing user, logs it in, then creates two things and two channels on behalf of this user.
-This quickly provisions a Mainflux system with one simple testing scenario.
+This quickly provisions a Magistrala system with one simple testing scenario.

 You can read more about system provisioning in the dedicated [Provisioning][provisioning] chapter